nju-websoft/RoadEA/README.md

-# Robust and Adaptive Entity Alignment
+# Revisiting Embedding-based Entity Alignment: A Robust and Adaptive Method

 > Entity alignment—the discovery of identical entities across different knowledge graphs (KGs)—is a critical task in data fusion.
 In this paper, we revisit existing entity alignment methods in practical and challenging scenarios.
 Our empirical studies show that current